 Pursuant to the Members’ Remuneration and Pensions Act, each Member of the Legislative Assembly receives basic compensation, with an additional salary if they hold a ministerial or parliamentary position.
 Information on Members’ compensation is reported publicly on the Legislative Assembly website and annually in the provincial Public Accounts.

 Basic compensation for a Member of the Legislative Assembly (MLA) is established under the Members’ Remuneration and Pensions Act.
-Effective April 1, 2022, the annual basic compensation each Member receives is $115,045.93.
-The 2007 Report of the Independent Commission to Review MLA Compensation included the recommendation that Members’ basic compensation be increased April 1 of each year in accordance with the BC Consumer Price Index.
+Since April 1, 2024, the annual basic compensation each Member receives is $119,532.72.
+Pursuant to the Act, Members’ basic compensation is increased on April 1 of each year in accordance with the BC Consumer Price Index for the preceding calendar year.

 Basic compensation is payable from election day until the day before the next election.
 It is processed by Payroll Services and paid bi-weekly by direct deposit to a Member’s bank account.

-The current gross bi-weekly amount is $4,412.72.
-Compulsory deductions are made for the Canada Pension Plan and income tax (either the standard tax-table amount or any specified amount on the TD1 tax form, to be completed by each Member).
+The current gross bi-weekly amount is $4,584.82.
+Compulsory deductions are made for the Canada Pension Plan and income tax.
+The income tax deduction is determined by the standard tax-table amount or any specified amount on the TD1 tax form, to be completed by each Member.
 Members cannot pay into, or receive benefits from, the federal Employment Insurance program.

-Depending on the benefit plans chosen by each Member, deductions will also be made for the related plan premiums and/or the tax amount related to the value of the taxable benefit received, where the premiums are partly or fully paid by the Province.
+Depending on the benefit plans chosen by each Member, deductions will also be made for the related plan premiums or the tax amount related to the value of the taxable benefit received, where the premiums are partly or fully paid by the Legislative Assembly.

-Members are required to complete the following forms upon election, and/or following any changes to his or her personal situation that would require the forms to be updated.
-For more information, please contact Payroll Services:
+Members are required to complete the following forms upon election or following any changes to their personal situation that would require the forms to be updated:

 • Personal Tax Credits Return TD1 (Federal and Provincial)